-This final step is where you record issues or opportunities you have identified to further improve your business.
+This step is where you record the issues or opportunities you have identified to further improve your business.
+This may include changes to Land Management Units identified in section two.

 This list of actions will be different for every farm; depending on your system, current practices and degree of environmental challenge.
 You might only have a short list of additional responses or you might have identified a number of opportunities to improve.